airseed/airseed.js/README.md

 #### approvalPrompt

-This field, if set (`approvalPrompt: 'force'`), will force display the Airseed Permissions dialog that allows the user to toggle permissions to subsets of their data.
+This option, if set (`approvalPrompt: 'force'`), will force display the Airseed Permissions dialog that allows the user to toggle permissions to subsets of their data.

+### Airseed API Requests

+`airseed.userAPI(accessToken, endpoint, callback, params)` is a method provided to make user API requests using the authentication tokens received from the Airseed OAuth2 flow.
+Please refer to the [API docs](https://www.airseed.com/api/docs) for endpoints and parameter reference.
+Example:

+    airseed.userAPI(
+      authTokens.access_token,
+      'products',
+      function(productsApiResponse) {
+        console.log(productsApiResponse);
+      },
+      { limit: 10 }
+    );

+#### accessToken

+This required value is returned as part of the response object of the authentication.

+#### endpoint

+This required parameter specifies the type of API request you wish to make.

+#### callback

+This optional callback takes in one parameter through which the API response will be passed.

+#### params

+This optional parameter is an object containing key value pairs for parameters attached to the API request.

 ## Contributing